webplatform/docs/tutorials/css-regions/index.md

 ==Enabling a named flow==

-To flow text through a document, you need a set of layout elements as you see above, a content element, and a pair of CSS properties to flow one into the other.
+To flow text through a document, you need a set of layout elements as you see above, an element that contains content, and a pair of CSS properties to flow one into the other.
 In this example, the '''article''' tag contains the content, and the main set of numbered boxes provides the layout: